beverly-m/Data-Analytics-Projects/1_Salary_Dashboard/README.md

 ## Conclusion

 This analysis highlights how compensation in data roles varies significantly by job title, seniority, schedule, and location.
-For job seekers, these insights emphasize the importance of considering not only the role itself but also the employment schedule and location when evaluating opportunities.
+For job seekers, these insights emphasise the importance of considering not only the role itself but also the employment schedule and location when evaluating opportunities.
 By leveraging this dashboard, individuals can benchmark fair compensation, identify high‑paying regions and roles, and make more informed career decisions that align with both financial goals and professional growth.